yangh567/level4-project/timelog.md

 * *1 minute* writing timelog

 ## 12 Nov 2020 Thursday
-* *3 hours* read article about how to perform graph convolutional network on tumor data
+* *3 hours* read article about how to perform graph convolutional neural network on tumor data and try to implement it
 * *1 minute* writing timelog

 ## 13 Nov 2020 Friday